Fire safety

 Smoke alarms

 The easiest way to protect your home and family from fire is by having a working smoke alarm.
-You are around eight times more likely to die in a fire in your home if there is no working smoke alarm.
+You are around eight times more likely to die in a fire in your home if there is no working smoke alarm:

-- Make sure you have at least one smoke alarm fitted on every floor of your home
+- make sure you have at least one smoke alarm fitted on every floor of your home

-- Test your smoke alarms at least once a month
+- test your smoke alarms at least once a month

 Make sure everyone knows what to do

-- Have a plan for how you'd leave your home if your smoke alarm goes off and make sure everyone in your home knows what it is, including children
+- have a plan for how you'd leave your home if your smoke alarm goes off and make sure everyone in your home knows what it is, including children

-- Choose a second escape route, in case the first one is blocked
+- choose a second escape route, in case the first one is blocked

-- In case you are unable to leave the house choose a room (ideally with a window and access to a phone) to take refuge in - this is particularly important if anyone in your home has any mobility issues
+- in case you are unable to leave the house choose a room (ideally with a window and access to a phone) to take refuge in - this is particularly important if anyone in your home has any mobility issues

-- Make sure children know your home's address in case they need to speak to the emergency services
+- make sure children know your home's address in case they need to speak to the emergency services

 Further information and advice:

-Page last updated: 04 May 2023
+Page last updated: 13 November 2025